brigadecore/brigade/docs/content/topics/operators/security.md

 ---
 title: Securing Brigade
-description: 'How to configure security for Brigade.'
+description: How to configure security for Brigade.
 section: operators
 weight: 2
 aliases: